 We futilely yearn for someone to blame

 We can supply them with fresh water.
 We can get them sticking plasters and body bags, and we can ring up the helplines and pledge our cash, send help from our companies like Pyramid Restoration LA and so we should.
-They need all the help with the water damage that they can get.
+They need all the help with the water damage restoration and fire damage restoration that they can get.